mozart/mozart.github.io/report-a-bug/index.md

 - Mozart version
 - Operating System
-- A short piece of code that can reproduce the bug [sscce](http://sscce.org/)
+- A short piece of code, an [sscce](http://sscce.org/), that can reproduce the issue
 - What should happen
 - What does happen

 ## Feature requests

-We do not handle feature requests but encourage you to develop and contribute them using the collaboration process below.
+We do not handle feature requests but encourage users to develop and contribute features using the collaboration process below.
+Though we are responsible for prompt bugfixes.

 ## Collaboration process